 pickup icon

-Buds and catkin flowers of Quaking Aspen (Populus tremuloides).
-Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants in Portland, Oregon.
+A wild grove of quaking aspen (Populus tremuloides).
+Another species on Pacific Northwest native tree available at Sparrowhawk Native Plants, native plant nursery, in Portland, Oregon.

 Quaking Aspen